-I think many readers will agree chocolate is one of those things that has the capability to cheer anybody up.
-It is sweet, delicious and smooth, and it comes in hundreds of forms, varieties and textures.
-Of course, we know the relationship between chocolate and happiness runs deeper than that, and dwelves into the world of chemistry: cocoa, hence chocolate, contains substances that helps produce endorphins, endogenous opioid neuropeptides with the duty to stop pain and have, as a side effect, the benefit to make us euphoric.
+I think many readers will agree that chocolate is one of those things that has the capability to cheer anybody up.
+It is sweet, delicious, and smooth, and it comes in hundreds of forms, varieties, and textures.
+Of course, we know the relationship between chocolate and happiness runs deeper than that, and dwelves into the world of chemistry: cocoa, hence chocolate, contains substances that help produce endorphins, endogenous opioid neuropeptides with the duty to stop the pain and have, as a side effect, the benefit to make us euphoric.
 Do you want to learn about Italian chocolate?

 There is more: chocolate may be able to lend us a hand in the bedroom, too!
-It contains phenethylamine, a natural monoamide alkaloid strictly related to what we feel when we are in love and well… get intimate with someone.
-This last aspect was known already to good, old Giacomo Casanova, who would use it as a mild aphrodisiac with his conquests.
+It contains phenethylamine, a natural monoamine alkaloid strictly related to what we feel when we are in love and well… get intimate with someone.
+This last aspect was known already too good, old Giacomo Casanova, who would use it as a mild aphrodisiac with his conquests.

 No wonder its botanical name, theobroma cacao, means “food of the gods…”